 We are one of China's largest core banking system services providers for global banks.
 Most global banks establish their IT development centers and gradually expand their business in China.
 Those banks require significant core banking IT services.
 We offer more than ten years of experience in providing leading global banks with the support and expertise needed to implement their core banking system, including business analysis, system design, development, testing services, system maintenance, and global operation support.
 We provide services across multiple functions including loans, deposit, general ledger, wealth management, debit card, anti-money-laundering, statement and reporting, and risk management.
 We also provide architecture consulting services for core banking systems and online and mobile banking.
-We successfully transformed the centralized core banking system for one of our US-based clients to a service-oriented architecture and integrate it into a global unified version, which successfully satisfied its business needs in various markets.
+We successfully transformed the centralized core banking system for one of our US-based clients to a service-oriented architecture and integrated it into a global unified version, which successfully satisfied its business needs in various markets.
 In addition, we engage the cloud-native solution of core banking system with micro services architecture, which can serve both Chinese and global banks to meet the ever-changing demands of the market with high flexibility, high scalability, high reliability and multichannel connectivity.

-For the years ended June 30, 2018 and 2017, revenues from our IT consulting services were approximately USD47.2 million and USD29.1 million, respectively.
-Revenues from our IT consulting services accounted for 96.4% and 92.9% of our total revenues in fiscal 2018 and 2017, respectively.
+For the years ended June 30, 2019 and 2018, revenues from our IT consulting services were approximately USD 61.8 million and USD 47.2 million, respectively.
+Revenues from our IT consulting services accounted for 95.1% and 96.4% of our total revenues in fiscal 2019 and 2018, respectively.